mendhak/mendhak.github.io/_posts/2020-01-28-securely-wipe-ssd.md

 ## Set a password

-You'll now need to set a password to enable security on the disk.
+According to the spec, as a prerequisite to issuing an erase command, you'll need to set a password to enable security on the disk.
 Any password will do, and this password will disappear once the drive has been securely erased.

     sudo hdparm --user-master u --security-set-pass hunter2 /dev/sdX